 Livestock protection dogs and their care

-Livestock Protection dogs are independent, laid-back and full of stamina.
+Livestock Protection dogs - also known as livestock guardian dogs - are independent, laid-back and full of stamina.
 They love all kinds of weather and like to keep an eye out for you and your family, no matter where you are.

 Examples of some typical breeds in this group include:

 Your dog is a Livestock Protection dog if they:

 Are quite independent and like to lie by the doors and exits of your house while staying near the family to watch over you.
 They don’t have much desire to run or chase, nor are they keen on playing with toys or retrieving balls for a long time.
 Your dog may enjoy chewing, but probably prefers to do so undisturbed and away from the family, enjoying the treat all by themselves.
 If you have a Livestock Protection dog, they are large and powerful, and usually have a thick double or corded coat to protect against the elements!
 On hot days, your dog may seem rather sleepy and prefer to lie in the shade rather than move around very much.

 Your Livestock dog’s exercise needs are based on their interesting origin as a ‘farm dog’.
 Livestock dogs were originally bred to protect livestock all year round.
 Protection dogs love the great outdoors and will quite happily venture out to the most exposed locations even in the harshest conditions, which means the winter is no problem for them!
 Cold and wet weather will not deter your canine companion from wanting to be outside, whether to patrol the garden or simply lie about watching the world go by.

 Your Livestock dog has a great deal of stamina and enjoys going on long walks with you, especially when they are younger.
 In between walks, your dog will quite often be content to spend the day ambling around the garden and snoozing, but don’t be fooled – they’ll always stay receptive to their environment and the location of the family ‘flock’.